What Are The Interest Rates And Fees The Licensed Moneylenders Can Charge?

-Singapore is abundant with moneylending services.
+There are many moneylending services in Singapore.
 This often does help Singaporeans suffice their financial needs.
 Because of this, the Singaporean government intended to protect borrowers.
-The moneylending firms offer loans to borrowers.
+Moneylending firms offer loans to borrowers.
 Some debtors, however, fail to fulfill the minimum yearly income requirements by banks.
 Therefore, licensed moneylenders offer loans with high interest rates.

 To help in controlling this, the government intends to ensure security and safety.
 And this is for the borrowers as well as the lenders.
 The bill enforced in July 2015, outlined the changes on the interests.

 This is the rate that moneylenders can apply from the earlier 20 % to 4 %.
-This is for each month no matter the yearly income and if the loan type is unsecured or secured.
-Amid protests from a few of the 173 certified moneylenders in Singapore.
+This is for each month no matter the yearly income and if the loan type is unsecured or secured amid protests from a few of the 173 certified moneylenders in Singapore.
 The new rates of interest capped for loans were enacted.
-This was with the intend of protecting the interests of the public.
+This was with the intention of protecting the interests of the public.

 Even then, borrowers in Singapore should be in the know.
-They need to know the up-to-date interest rates implementation, which was set at a 4 percent cap.
+They need to know the current interest rates implementation, which was set at a 4 percent cap.
 And this is effective 1st October 2015.
-The cap restricts moneylenders to a 4 % maximum interest rate and this is the amount for each month.
+The cap restricts moneylenders to a 4 % maximum interest rate, and this is the amount for each month.

 What This Means For A Borrower

 Working with a licensed moneylender in Singapore can protect you.
 This is from crazy very high-interest rates which you could incur when you deal with the illegal moneylenders.
-Especially when you fail to promptly make payments.
+Especially when you fail to make payments promptly.

-With a 4% cap, for borrowers, it means a safer and a clearer ways of understanding the rates.
+With a 4% cap, for borrowers, it means safer and more precise ways of understanding the rates.
 More so on how these interests can work against you.

 Calculation of Interest Charged